sigp/lighthouse/book/src/faq.md

 `error: Reqwest(reqwest::Error { kind: Request, url: Url { scheme: "http", cannot_be_a_base: false, username: "", password: None, host: Some(Ipv4(127.0.0.1)), port: Some(8551), path: "/", query: None, fragment: None }, source: TimedOut }), service: exec`

-which says `TimeOut` at the end of the message.
+which says `TimedOut` at the end of the message.
 This means that the execution engine has not responded in time to the beacon node.
 There are a few reasons why this can occur:
 1. The execution engine is not synced.
 Check the log of the execution engine to make sure that it is synced.
 If it is syncing, wait until it is synced and the error will disappear.
 You will see the beacon node logs `INFO Execution engine online` when it is synced.
 1. The computer is overloaded.
 Check the CPU and RAM usage to see if it has overloaded.
 You can use `htop` to check for CPU and RAM usage.
 1. Your SSD is slow.
 Check if your SSD is in "The Bad" list [here](https://gist.github.com/yorickdowne/f3a3e79a573bf35767cd002cc977b038).
 If your SSD is in "The Bad" list, it means it cannot keep in sync to the network and you may want to consider upgrading to a better SSD.